A view of urban life in the Philippines, showcasing social challenges.

 5. Unemployment and Underemployment

-Job creation struggles to meet population demands as the economy grows.
+The country’s growing economy hasn’t produced enough jobs for everyone.
+It leaves many people without stable employment.
+Job opportunities lag behind population growth.
 Many Filipinos endure underemployment, taking jobs that don’t match their skills or qualifications merely to survive.

 6. Limited Healthcare Access